jaeaton/ECWP-Winch-Data/README.md

 The current configuration can read MTNW Legacy, MTNW 1, the UNOLS Wire String.
 The current version can communicate with ECWP winches: Gloria, Jay Jay, Godzilla, Moe, Larry, Curly, and Shemp (0.322 Hawboldt Winch, IOS Clean Winch, Hawboldt SPRE-3464 and ECWP MASH winches).
 In addition it can receive TCP data from LCI-90i.
 Hawboldt winches SPRE-2640RS and SPRE-2648RS also work.
 The Small Hawboldt winches, SPRE-2036S, from the WCWP should also work.
 It is possible that other MASH and Hawboldt winches will work.

 The latest version can process winch log files to get cast information and place the data in a UNOLS Wire Log format.
-Winch logs that this can process are: All ECWP Winches, RV Atlantis, WinchDAC, WCWP Traction Winch.
+Winch logs that this can process are: All ECWP Winches, Winches logged with ECWP Winch Data Program, RV Atlantis, WinchDAC, WCWP Traction Winch.

 To Do:
 - [ ] Generate new wire path diagram